canonical/proxy-confdb-demo/docs/ephemeral-data.md

 When you get the confdb view, snapd automatically called the `load-view-proxy-control` hook to populate the confdb view.
 It read from `~/network.env`, parsed the proxy settings, and populated the confdb view with the external configuration.

-🎉 **Congratulations!** You've successfully integrated external configuration sources with confdb using ephemeral data.
+🎉 **Congratulations!** You've successfully integrated external configuration sources with confdb.